dougeby/IntuneDocs/intune-azure/configure-devices/set-up-telecom-expense-management-service-in-microsoft-intune.md

 2. On the **Device Configuration** blade, choose **Setup** > **Telecom Expense Management**.
 2. Under **Telecom Expense Management**, select **Connection status**.

 3. Select **List of TEM service providers**, and then select your provider from the list shown.
 A page that is specific to your provider opens.
 For Saaswedo, the Datalert page opens.
+You'll need to work with Saaswedo Datalert to purchase a subscription.

-4. On the **Datalert** page, enter the following:
+4. In the **Datalert** management console:

     a.
+Go to the **Settings** tab, and then go to the **MDM configuration** section.

+    b.
 Select **Unlock** to enable you to enter the settings on the page.

-	b.
+	c.
 For **Server MDM**, choose **Microsoft Intune**.

-    c.
+    d.
 For **Tenant ID**, enter your Intune tenant ID, and select the **Connection** button.
 Selecting **Connection** makes the Datalert service check in with Intune to ensure that there are no pre-existing Datalert connections with Intune.
 After a few seconds, a Microsoft log-in page appears, followed by the Datalert Azure authentication.

-    d.
+    e.
 On the Microsoft authentication page, select **Accept**.
 You are redirected to a Datalert “thank you” page, which closes after a few seconds.
 Datalert validates the connection, and displays green check marks beside a list of items that it validated.
 If the validation fails, you see a message in red.
 If this happens, contact Datalert Support for help.

+5. Wait a few minutes, and then go to the Azure portal and check that the Connection status appears as **Active**.

+    >[!NOTE]
+    >To enable this feature in your trial tenant, please [contact Microsoft support](https://docs.microsoft.com/intune/troubleshoot/how-to-get-support-for-microsoft-intune).

+6. Return to the Datalert management console, and configure your data lines:

+    a.
+Go to the **Settings** tab.

+    b.
+Go to the **Setup** wizard and follow the steps in the wizard.

-The Datalert service is now active, and it begins monitoring data usage and blocking cellular and roaming data on devices that exceed the configured usage limits.
+The Datalert service is now active, and it starts monitoring data usage and disabling cellular and roaming data on devices that exceed the configured usage limits.

 ## Turning off the Datalert service